MicrosoftDocs/microsoft-365-community/Community/using-shared-channels-for-external-collaboration.md

 While Shared Channels offer most of the same functionalities available within other channels, there are a few features that are not supported, including:

-- Only Azure AD work or school accounts are supported for external participants. **Guests cannot be added to Shared Channels (see [here](https://support.microsoft.com/office/guests-and-shared-channels-in-teams-612de4ce-e7a3-4579-b086-bb8ff9f2d11e)).**
+- Only Microsoft Entra work or school accounts are supported for external participants. **Guests cannot be added to Shared Channels (see [here](https://support.microsoft.com/office/guests-and-shared-channels-in-teams-612de4ce-e7a3-4579-b086-bb8ff9f2d11e)).**
 - Shared channels support tabs except for Stream, Planner, and Forms.
 - Line of business (LOB) apps, bots, connectors, and message extensions are not supported.
 - You cannot remove a shared channel from the parent team within which it was first created